 The State of Illinois requires a proctored exam for each course.
 Students may take the proctored exams at the approved proctor location of their choice.
-After completing the course, the student should contact IAR at 217-529-2600 to have the exam sent to their preferred proctor location.
-Proctor locations (pdf)
+After scheduling the exam with the proctor location, the student should contact llinois REALTORS® at 217-529-2600 to have the exam sent to their preferred proctor location.
+Proctor locations | Proctored Exam FAQs.

 Real estate licensees are required to complete continuing education (CE) during each two-year licensing period.
-Real Estate Broker Licensees renewal deadline is April 30, 2014.
+Real Estate Broker Licensees renewal deadline is April 30, 2016.
 If you were licensed 90 days prior to the renewal deadline you will be issued a license with the renewal deadline of the next cycle thereby allowing you an additional 2 years to complete your CE.

 Take CE courses from the convenience of your home with text-based and on-line programs, or find traditional classroom courses available throughout the state.